muzaffar-omer/emm-statistics-report/README.md

 ## Installation

-In order to use the tool, just copy `emm-statistics-report.bin` and `emm-info.json` to the same directory, and update the permission of the binary file `emm-statistics-report.bin` to be able to run the command using the below:
+In order to use the tool, just copy `emm-statistics-report.bin` and `emm-info.json` to the same directory, and update the permission of the binary file `emm-statistics-report.bin` to be able to run below command:

 `./emm-statistics-report.bin --help`